Javihaus/Optimizing-AI-Reasoning/README.md

 Copypip install -r requirements.txt

 ## Dataset
 This project uses the OpenBookQA (OBQA) dataset.
-Due to licensing restrictions, the dataset is not included in this repository.
-Please download it from the official source and place it in the data/ directory before running the notebook.

-##Results
+We used the OpenBookQA (OBQA) dataset for our research, which provides a standard to assess the question answering and reasoning abilities of AI systems.
+The OBQA dataset was presented by Mihaylov et al. (2018) in their research on open-book question answering.
+- Mihaylov, T., Clark, P., Khot, T., & Sabharwal, A. (2018).
+Can a suit of armor conduct electricity? a new dataset for open book question answering.
+Ar Xiv PreprintArXiv:1809.02789.

+## Results
 The main findings of this study include:

 Valid reasoning chains exhibit lower and more stable Hamiltonian energy profiles compared to invalid chains.